|

 and not to support any act of killing in the world, in my thinking,

-anger, fear, greed, and intolerance, which in turn come from
+fear, greed, and intolerance, which in turn come from dualistic and

 non-discrimination, and non-attachment to views in order to